What’s included in my cat’s grooming?

 Do I need an appointment for a nail trim only?

-No, those needing a nail trim only may walk in any time.
-Proof of rabies vaccination is still required, however.
+Yes, please call ahead to schedule a nail trim.
+We should be able to get your pet in quickly.
+Proof of rabies vaccination is still required.
 All cats must be brought into the Salon in a carrier.

 How often should I bring my cat for professional grooming?